yabejones/Coursera_Getting_Cleaning_Data/CodeBook.md

 UNITS.

-While I was unable to determine exactly what units were used, my conclusion is that any measurement that had "Mag" (for "magnitude") in the name, may have been in Hertz (Hz), while the other measurements were in seconds.
-Again my science knowledge is insufficient to understand the UCI documentation and I will need to take my licking for my ignorance in this area.
+While I was unable to determine exactly what units were used, my conclusion is that any FFT measurement, may have been in Hertz (Hz),while the other measurements ("time") were in seconds.
 I do feel that in real life, we would know this information about the data we are analyzing.